 Dr. Margaret Bauman.
 Dr. Bauman is Medical Director to 3LPlace.

 A child neurologist, Dr. Bauman was for many years the Founding Director of the Massachusetts General Hospital LADDERS program in Lexington, a multidisciplinary program designed to evaluate, treat and advocate for children, adolescents and adults on the autism spectrum.
 Dr. Bauman is currently an Associate Professor in the Department of Anatomy and Neurobiology at the Boston University School of Medicine where she continues her research on the underlying neurobiology of the autistic brain.
 She is also the Founder and Director of The Autism Research Foundation and the Autism Research Consortium, as well as the Medical Director of the Children’s Services Center at the Casa Colina Centers for Rehabilitation in Pomona, California, medical consultant to the Giant Steps School in Fairfield, Connecticut, and clinical specialist at the Integrated Center for Child Development in Newton, Massachusetts.
 Dr. Bauman has a growing number of patients who are reaching or have reached their late teens or have become young adults and who require appropriate housing, meaningful employment and opportunities to further their education.
-She says she looks forward to contributing to the development and growth of 3LPlace, a critically needed program for this age group.
+She looks forward to the continued development and growth of 3LPlace, which she believes is a critically needed program for this age group.

 Michael brings over eighteen years of experience as an educator and advocate.
 His background includes seven years at the LABBB Collaborative in Arlington and Haggerty School in Cambridge, as well as eight years as an Inclusion Specialist in Andover and Lincoln Public Schools.
 Over his career, Michael has gained extensive skills utilizing Social Thinking, Executive Function strategies, Relationship Development Intervention, Sensory Integration, DIR Floortime, and positive behavioral interventions while teaching well over one hundred students who have complex special needs.
 Michael is passionate about helping people with developmental disabilities gain the skills and confidence they need in order to feel successful in their lives and in their communities.